elbecerrasoto/pandoomain/README.md

             queries=queries
 ```

-Style 1 is preferred as is the edited configuration
+Style 1 is preferred the edited configuration
 file act as log of the experiment, and makes
 the pipeline reproducible.